-The Wisconsin Chapter shares the mission of the national House Rabbit Society: to rescue homeless rabbits and provide education and outreach on rabbit care.
-Our mission is realized through the efforts of numerous volunteers, and our regular activities include:
+The Wisconsin House Rabbit Society’s mission is to rescue homeless rabbits and to provide education and outreach on rabbit care.
+Our mission is realized through the efforts of numerous volunteers, and regular activities which include:

 - Spaying and neutering rabbits rescued from local shelters.

 - Fostering rabbits as they await adoption into permanent, loving homes.

 - Providing veterinary care for foster rabbits, some with serious health problems.